DexterMagnific/QSvgStyle/doc/source/qsvgstyle-engine.rst

 Capsule grouping is a special processing used to render **push buttons** and **tool buttons** when they are laid out together.
-When **capsule grouping conditions** are met, the buttons are shows as if they are merged together.
+When :ref:`capsule-conditions` are met, the buttons are shown as if they are merged together.
 In this case:

 - A single frame is shown for the whole set of buttons